brave/qa-resources/WikiTemplate/Desktop/wikitemplate.md

   - [ ] Verify that `rewards.brave.com`, `pcdn.brave.com`, `grant.rewards.brave.com` or `api.rewards.brave.com` are not being contacted
 - [ ] Verify you are able to create a new Rewards profile and are in the unverified state by default
   - [ ] Verify when you visit a creator in this state the panel shows a prompt to connect a custodian and no BAT information (earnings, balance, etc) is displayed
-  - [ ] Verify when you click on an in-line tip button in this state, the tip banner indicates you must connect a custodian
   - [ ] Verify when you view the NTP widget in this state it shows a prompt to connect a custodian and no BAT information (earnings, balance, etc) is displayed
   - [ ] Verify when you visit brave://rewards in this state there are no Auto Contribution, Tipping, or summary panels on this page
-  - [ ] Verify you can toggle ads off/on from this page and the panel and NTP widget respond accordingly
-  - [ ] Verify you can toggle rewards off/on from the panel and the brave://rewards page and NTP widget respond accordingly
+  - [ ] Verify you can toggle notification ads off/on from the "Manage Brave Ads" panel on brave://rewards
 - [ ] Verify you are able to connect a custodian
   - [ ] Verify Rewards balance shows correct BAT and USD value on brave://rewards, panel, and NTP widget after you connect
   - [ ] Verify when you click on the BR panel while on a site, the panel displays site-specific information (site favicon, domain, attention %)
-  - [ ] Verify BR panel and tip banner shows message about an unverified creator
+  - [ ] Verify BR panel shows message about an unverified creator
-  - [ ] Verify BR panel and tip banner shows message about a creator with a different custodian
+  - [ ] Verify tip banner shows message about a creator with a different custodian
   - [ ] Verify you are able to tip a creator who has the same custodian as you
   - [ ] Verify you are able to perform an auto contribution
   - [ ] Verify if you disable auto-contribute you are still able to tip creators
   - [ ] Verify if auto-contribute is disabled AC does not occur
   - [ ] Verify that there is no "Disconnect" option once connected to a custodian
 - [ ] Verify that you are able to reset rewards
+  - [ ] Verify that after rewards are reset, you are now in the non-opted in state
-  - [ ] Verify after rewards are reset, the panel, brave://rewards page, and NTP widget to back to the unverified state
+  - [ ] Verify you can re-join rewards and the panel, brave://rewards page, and NTP widget are now in the unverified state

 ### Social-media blocking settings